 Our firm understands the fact that your job is your well-being, and the way you provide for yourself and your family.
 With decades of combined experience, we are prepared to fight for your rights as an employee.
 With our performances earning members of our team membership within America’s Top 1%, a Superb Avvo Rating, and ranking among Rising Stars℠, our team is ready to help.

 If you recognize any of the above red flags at your job, do not hesitate to contact us today.
-The team at NK Legal Group is highly experienced in cases of unpaid wages.
+The team at Law Offices of Nolan Klein, P.A. is highly experienced in cases of unpaid wages.
 Call us at (877) 745-0090 or contact us online today for a free consultation.